back search

 Consuming a large amount of red dragon fruit can cause your urine to turn pink or red, which may look alarming but is not considered a serious symptom

-It is important to consume dragon fruit in moderation and to diversify fruit intake during pregnancy.
+It is important to consume dragon fruit during pregnancy in moderation and to diversify fruit intake.
 Pregnant women should consult with their healthcare provider before adding dragon fruit to their diet, especially if they have a history of fruit allergies.
 Additionally, it is best to wash and cut whole fruits at home instead of purchasing pre-cut fruit to avoid harmful bacteria or parasites.

-Now that you know eating dragon fruit while pregnant is perfectly safe let's look at some creative ways to incorporate it into your diet.
+Now that you know eating dragon fruit during pregnancy is perfectly safe let's look at some creative ways to incorporate it into your diet.

 • Like other fruits, it can be eaten uncooked